-Therefore, MVOBS data enhance and supplement historical sub-daily datasets currently available in southern Italy area and in the Mediterranean region, broadening the meteorological parameters spectrum and extending the current knowledge on past climate variability to the inland and mountainous sectors.
+Therefore, MVOBS data enhance and supplement historical sub-daily datasets currently available in southern Italy and in the Mediterranean region, broadening the meteorological parameter spectrum and extending the current knowledge of past climate variability to the inland and mountainous sectors.

-The sub-daily meteorological records collected at MVOBS have been recovered by the Department of Science and Technology of the University of Naples "Parthenope" in the framework of EPIMETEO project, which aims to characterize the past and present weather conditions in Campania Region.
+The sub-daily meteorological records collected at MVOBS have been recovered by the Department of Science and Technology of the University of Naples "Parthenope" within the framework of the EPIMETEO project, which aims to characterize the past and present weather conditions in the Campania region.

-As already observed by many authors (Diodato, 1992; Capozzi and Budillon, 2013; Capozzi and Budillon, 2017), using daily meteorological parameters data only, MVOBS gives a crucial contribution to study the climate variability.
+As already observed by many authors (Diodato, 1992; Capozzi and Budillon, 2013, 2017), using daily meteorological parameter data only, MVOBS makes a crucial contribution to the study of climate variability.

-Distinguish MVOBS features have been synthetized in the following key-points:
+Distinguishing MVOBS features have been synthesized in the following key points:

-a) MVOBS sub-daily multi-variable dataset offers a rare opportunity to investigate climate features of the Central Mediterranean mountain environment prior to 1950s.
-Mountainous areas are particularly vulnerable to climate change, which has severe impacts on high-altitude ecosystems and habitat (Abeli et al., 2012).
-In many areas, a solid assessment of mountains climate variability propaedeutic to the development of reliable future scenarios is difficult due to the scarcity of available data and information;
+(a) The MVOBS sub-daily multi-variable dataset offers a rare opportunity to investigate climate features of the central Mediterranean mountain environment prior to the 1950s.
+Mountainous areas are particularly vulnerable to climate change, which has severe impacts on high-altitude ecosystems and habitats (Abeli et al., 2012).
+In many areas, a solid assessment of mountain climate variability propaedeutic to the development of reliable future scenarios is difficult due to the scarcity of available data and information.

-- b) MVOBS is the only meteorological observatory, among those operating in Apennine regions at elevations above 1000 m 100 asl, providing a climatological time series extending back to the late 19th century.
-According to Brunetti et al. (2006), some high-altitude (> 1000 m asl) time series comparable in length with MVOBS record can be found in Italy only in the Alpine region; - c) MVOBSV dataset, collected near the top of atmospheric boundary layer, allows a proper and objective characterization of air masses, as well as of atmospheric transients that have driven the Central Mediterranean meteorological scenarios from 19th century to early 1960s; - d) Finally, MVOBS time series has been measured in a location whose features have remained unchanged over time, due to the absence of urban settlements.
-Therefore, these rescued climatic records can be considered devoid of local non-climatic effects related to urbanization, which may cause inhomogeneity in time series (e.g. Jones et al., 1990). - MVOBS can be considered an ideal site for the study of climate variability in a "local-to-global framework".
-In other words, MVOBS records, collected in a remote high-altitude location, allows investigating the relationship between local and global scale climate changes.
-Moreover, MVOBS data can shed light on the mutual interactions between large-scale synoptic flow and local orographic features and how these interactions have changed over time due to the variations and anomalies of atmospheric circulation.
+- (b) MVOBS is the only meteorological observatory among those operating in Apennine regions at elevations above 1000 m a.s.l. to provide a climatological time series extending back to the late 19th century.
+According to Brunetti et al. (2006), high-altitude (> 1000 m a.s.l.) time series comparable in length with the MVOBS record can be found in Italy only in the Alpine region. - (c) The MVOBSV dataset, collected near the top of the atmospheric-boundary layer, allows a proper and objective characterization of air masses as well as of atmospheric transients that have driven central Mediterranean meteorological scenarios from 19th century to early 1960s. - (d) Finally, the MVOBS time series has been measured in a location whose features have remained unchanged over time due to the absence of urban settlements.
+Therefore, these rescued climatic records can be considered devoid of local non-climatic effects related to urbanization, which may cause inhomogeneity in the time series (e.g. Jones et al., 1990).

+MVOBS can be considered an ideal site for the study of climate variability in a "local-to-global framework".
+In other words, MVOBS records, collected in a remote high-altitude location, allows the investigation of the relationship between local- and global-scale climate change.
+Moreover, MVOBS data can shed light on the mutual interactions between largescale synoptic flow and local orographic features and how these interactions have changed over time due to the variations and anomalies of atmospheric circulation.

-Following the standards suggested by World Meteorological Organization (WMO) and the common practices used in climatological data recovery projects, we have structured the rescue of MVOBS dataset into three different steps:
+Following the standards suggested by the World Meteorological Organization (WMO) and the common practices used in climatological data recovery projects, we have structured the rescue of MVOBS dataset into three different steps:

-- i.
-Identification of metadata (i.e. the information about the history of the station, the instrumentation, the observation practices, the measured atmospheric parameters and the site condition) and data sources; - ii.
-Digitisation of original paper-based data; - iii.
-Quality control and assurance assessment of digitized data through visual inspection and objective statistical methods.
+- i. identification of metadata (i.e. the information about the history of the station, the instrumentation, the observation practices, the measured atmospheric parameters and the site condition) and data sources; - ii. digitization of original paper-based data; - iii. quality control and assurance assessment of digitized data through visual inspection and objective statistical methods.

 This paper is organized as follows.
-Section 2 deals with the first two steps of data rescue, providing information about MVOBS history, metadata, availability of meteorological variables and digitising methodology.
-Section 3 describes the quality control procedures, whereas Section 4 presents some example of use of this dataset.
-Concluding remarks are drawn in section 5.
+Section 2 deals with the first two steps of data rescue, providing information about MVOBS history, metadata, availability of meteorological variables and digitizing methodology.
+Section 3 describes the quality control procedures, and Sect.
+4 presents some examples of the use of this dataset.
+Concluding remarks are made in Sect.
+5.

-125 2 Materials, data and methods
+2 Materials, data and methods

-2.1 MVOBS history and measurements practises
+2.1 MVOBS history and measurement practices